Skip to main content

 What It Is & Why It Happens

-Carpal tunnel syndrome is usually treated as a wrist problem — but the truth is, the median nerve runs from your neck all the way to your fingers, and pressure anywhere along that path can cause classic carpal tunnel symptoms.
+Carpal tunnel syndrome is usually approached as a wrist problem — but the truth is, the median nerve runs from your neck all the way to your fingers, and pressure anywhere along that path can cause classic carpal tunnel symptoms.
 That's why a lot of carpal tunnel surgeries don't actually fix the problem: they only address one of several possible compression sites.

 Our approach is comprehensive.
 We evaluate the entire nerve path from the cervical spine through the shoulder, elbow, and wrist.
 Often the real driver is upper cervical misalignment, thoracic outlet compression, or pronator syndrome at the elbow — not the wrist itself.
 Once we identify where the compression is actually happening, we address it with corrective chiropractic, shockwave therapy, and red light therapy.